totoberni/TAETPU/README.md

 For more detailed information on the CI/CD workflow, see the [dev/README.md](dev/README.md) documentation.

-## Recent Improvements

-The codebase has been refactored with the following improvements:

-1. **Absolute Path References**: All scripts now use absolute path resolution to determine their location, allowing them to be called from any directory in the project.

-2. **Centralized Logging**: Most scripts utilize a common logging framework from `common.sh` for consistent output styling and error handling.

-3. **Environment Variable Validation**: Scripts now properly validate required environment variables before execution.

-4. **Enhanced Error Handling**: Better error reporting and graceful failures when prerequisites aren't met.

-5. **Self-Contained Development Scripts**: The scripts in `dev/mgt` are now self-contained with their own logging functions, avoiding cross-directory dependencies.

-6. **Improved Security**: Scripts properly check for and use service account credentials when available.

-7. **Consistent Configuration**: All scripts use the same approach to loading and validating configuration.

 ## System Requirements

 - Docker Desktop installed and running